mossmatters/HybPiper/README.md

 2. Distribution of reads into separate directories, one per gene.

-3. Assembly of reads for each gene into contigs with Velvet, using multiple k-mer values.
-The multiple runs of Velvet are summarized using CAP3.
+3. Assembly of reads for each gene into contigs with SPAdes.

 4. Conduct one or more exonerate searches for each contig in the assembly.
 If multiple contigs match the same protein in non-overlapping sequences, stitch the hits together into a “supercontig”